Torus actions on rationally elliptic manifolds: Introduction

 The original motivation for the present work comes from the study of closed Riemannian manifolds with positive or non-negative sectional curvature.
 One of the central conjectures in the subject is the following:

 \begin{conj*}[Bott] A closed, simply connected manifold which admits a Riemannian metric of non-negative sectional curvature is rationally elliptic. \end{conj*}

-Although all known examples admitting positive or non-negative sectional curvature are rationally elliptic, examples of such manifolds are rare and difficult to find.
+Although all manifolds known to admit positive or non-negative sectional curvature are rationally elliptic, examples of such manifolds are rare and difficult to find.
 Nevertheless, Theorem \ref{T:RANK_BOUND} implies that a simply connected $n$-manifold admitting both a metric of non-negative curvature and an effective action by a torus of rank greater than $\left\lfloor\frac{2n}{3}\right\rfloor$ would be a counter-example to the Bott Conjecture.
-On the other hand, assuming that such an example does not exist, it is clear that Theorem \ref{T:RIGIDITY} suggests strong restrictions on the topology of manifolds which admit a metric of non-negative curvature.
+On the other hand, in \cite{GGS} it is conjectured that $\left\lfloor\frac{2n}{3}\right\rfloor$ is the maximal rank of a torus which can act effectively and isometrically on a simply connected $n$-manifold with non-negative curvature.
+Together with the Bott Conjecture, Theorem \ref{T:RIGIDITY} then provides further evidence for the expectation that there are strong restrictions on the topology of manifolds which admit a metric of non-negative curvature.

-If it is assumed that, rather than being rationally elliptic, $M^n$ admits a $T^k$-invariant metric of non-negative sectional curvature with $k = \left\lfloor\frac{2n}{3}\right\rfloor$, then (under additional assumptions) C.\ Escher and C.\ Searle have recently announced a proof of a statement similar to the Rigidity Conjecture above, see \cite{ES}.
-Taken together, Theorem \ref{T:RIGIDITY} and \cite{ES} should be seen as evidence for the validity of the Bott Conjecture and, indeed, in \cite{GKRW} the Bott Conjecture is proven in the presence of an isometric, slice-maximal torus action (see Section \ref{S:MaxEff} for a definition).
+As it happens, the Bott Conjecture was verified in \cite{GKRW} in the presence of an effective, isometric torus action which is also slice maximal (see Section \ref{S:MaxEff} for a definition).
+Theorems \ref{T:RANK_BOUND} and \ref{T:RIGIDITY} then yield the possible rational homotopy types of non-negatively curved, simply connected manifolds in the presence of a maximal-rank, effective, isometric, slice-maximal torus action, while C.\ Escher and C.\ Searle \cite{ES} have announced a proof of an analogue of the Rigidity Conjecture in this setting.

 There is a further interesting consequence of Theorem \ref{T:RIGIDITY}.
 Recall that the largest integer $r$ for which $M^n$ admits an almost-free $T^r$-action is called the \emph{toral rank} of $M^n$, and is denoted $\rk(M)$.
 By Theorem \ref{T:RANK_BOUND}, it is clear that $\rk(M) \leq \left\lfloor \frac{n}{3} \right\rfloor$.
 The Toral Rank Conjecture, formulated by S.\ Halperin, asserts that $\dim H^*(M ; \Q) \geq 2^{\rk(M)}$.